 update WordPress automatically

 Keeping your site’s theme, plugins, and WordPress core updated is one of the most important jobs you can do.
 However, it’s also something that’s easy to overlook – it’s happened to everyone!
-That’s why we’re going to show you how to update WordPress automatically using a free plugin.
+That’s why we’re going to show you how to update WordPress automatically using WordPress’s built-in tools or a free plugin when you want more control.

 In this post, you’ll learn: